A BRIGHT ROOM CALLED DAY

-Tony Kushner's A Bright Room Called Day follows a group of friends variously gathered in the Berlin apartment of Agnes Eggling between January 1933-October 1934.
+Tony Kushner's A Bright Room Called Day follows an intimate circle of Berliners variously gathered in the apartment of Agnes Eggling between January 1933-October 1934.
 As the group collectively navigates the Weimar Republic's dissolution and Nazi party's meteoric rise, the Berlin timescape is periodically interrupted by Zillah, an American woman living in Reagan-era New York with a mounting sense of political dread.
-Invulnerable Nothings presented A Bright Room Called Day through special arrangement with Josef Weinberger Ltd. and The Gersh Agency in site specific apartment settings in both Bath and Bristol (South West premier).
-This production featured the work of American, British, and German collaborators animated by Kushner's text in a post-Brexit, post-Trump context.
+Invulnerable Nothings presented A Bright Room Called Day through special arrangement with Josef Weinberger Ltd. and The Gersh Agency in site specific apartment stagings in both Bath and Bristol for the text’s South West premier.
+This production featured the work of American, British, and German collaborators animated by Kushner's play in a post-Brexit, post-Trump context.

 A Bright Room Called Day featured Jaclyn Bethany as Zillah Katz, Geraldine Brennan*/ Anna Christian* as Die Alte, Katherine Hipkiss* as Agnes Eggling, Daniel Lewis-Jones* as Emil Traum/Gottfried Swetts, Ryan Mellish* as Gregor Bazwald, Aimee Pollock* as Annabella Gtochling, Tamara Ritthaler* as Rosa Malek, Derekk Ross* as Vealtninc Husz, and Charlotte Turner-McMullan* as Paulinka Erdnuss (*appearing courtesy of BAE) as well as the work of C.C.
 Kellogg (director/set), Alexander Latham (lighting/ projection), Gates Torrey (sound design/original composition), and Emma Wollenskey (costumes/set).